mattjnewberry/dream-stays/TUTORIAL.md

 ### Introduction :wave:

-A fictional travel agent is building a collection of websites for a new travel brand to use in their marketing material.
-Each site is dedicated to inspiring customers to visit a destination with a collection of "Dream Stays" in the local area.
-The travel agent wants their customers to be inspired to travel so that they book holidays via them!
+A local travel agent is building a websites to show off a selection of hotels in their area.
+They want their website to encouragage people to visit a destnation and stay at one of the travel agents "dream stays"

-For example, your destination may be London and your dream stays may be The Ritz, Camping in Crystal Palace and the Mandarin Oriental Hotel.
+For example, a London travel agent will want to market local activities, the weather and and your dream stays may be The Ritz, Camping in Crystal Palace and the Mandarin Oriental Hotel.

-Remember we want to really sell this location and "Dream stays" to our customers so they'll book a holiday, so try to market it as best as you can.
+Remember the local travle agent really wants to market the location and "Dream stays" to our customers so they'll book a holiday, so try to encourage people to visit.
+Perhaps the weather is exceptionally nice, or there is a range of local wildlife to see.
 Think about the type of content that would persuade YOU to travel to a specific destination.

-We'll add content as we move through the exercises.
-Don't worry about the content being perfect, the final session is dedicated to adding any final touches to the site.

-Remember to use the knowledge shared in the slide deck to complete these activities and ask the assitants for help.
+Remember to use the knowledge shared in the slide deck to complete these activities and ask the assistents for help.
+We will walk through the first exercise together.

-The exercises may not line up exactly with the sessions.
-If we get to the end of a session quickly, it may be worth just having a play with some different css/html/js/react and seeing what happens

 There are also a million ways to design and implement a website, we're not worried about using best practices here, let's just get it working!